 Does My New Mexico Electrical License Work in Any Other State?

-Yes!
-New Mexico maintains reciprocity agreements for a journeyman license only with Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, Oklahoma, South Dakota, Utah, and Wyoming.
+Yes.
+New Mexico maintains reciprocity agreements for a journeyman license with Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, Oklahoma, South Dakota, Utah, and Wyoming.
 Electricians must have a valid journeyman electrician license or higher in a participating state.
 Applicants seeking reciprocity must submit an application, pay a non-refundable application fee, and provide a copy of their qualifying license.

 National Electrician Certifications